9 Expert Tips for Packing Extra Light

 Imagine travelling around the world for a full year with a single carry-on bag.
 Well, that’s exactly what Diane Redfern did.
 The B.C.-based founder of Connecting Solo Travel Network (CSTN), the online research and resource centre for single and solo travelling, has been travelling light her entire globe-trotting life.

 These days, more and more people are opting for the carry-on method of travelling—something flight attendants have been doing for years.
-With many airlines (especially in Europe) charging extra fees for checked baggage, it makes sense.
-Plus, you eliminate the wait when you land, bypass any extra cab fees for handling, and there’s no chance your luggage will go missing.
+With many airlines charging extra fees for checked baggage, it makes sense.
+Plus, you eliminate the wait at jam-packed airports when you land, bypass any extra cab fees for handling, and there’s no chance your luggage will go missing.
 But best of all, you’re in control.

 As the famous guidebook writer and U.S.-based world traveller Rick Steves says, “In your travels you’ll meet two kinds of tourists—those who pack light and those who wish they had.”